Venues of the 2026 Winter Olympics and Paralympics: Valtellina cluster

-Val di Fiemme Cluster
+Val di Fiemme cluster

-Predazzo contains one competition venue for two Olympic sports, while Tesero contains one competition venue for two Olympic sports and two Paralympic sports.
-The Olympic and Paralympic Village in Predazzo will be located on the grounds of the Scuola Alpina della Guardia di Finanza.
+Predazzo contained one competition venue for two Olympic sports, while Tesero contained one competition venue for two Olympic sports and two Paralympic sports.
+The Olympic and Paralympic Village in Predazzo is located on the grounds of the Scuola Alpina della Guardia di Finanza.
 It consists of five pavilions at a total cost of approximately €50 million.